 Submitting an Exam to the Testing Center

-If your course uses SmarterProctoring, the only thing you need to do is enable the "Institution Testing Centers" setting.
+If your course uses SmarterProctoring, enable "Institution Testing Centers" in Proctor Settings.
 SmarterProctoring will automatically redirect students to our registration site, RegisterBlast.
 Please be sure to direct your students to schedule through SmarterProctoring in Canvas.
 Since it is integrated with RegisterBlast, faculty do not need to submit the test directions to the Testing Center separately.

 Here is a pdf handout with directions for students!